 The curriculum focuses on learning about Jewish holidays and traditions.

-Students in 1st-6th grades will get a monthly family Shabbat experience, Tikkun Olam Family Days, and regular Judaica and Hebrew instruction.
+Students in grades 1-6 will participate in our monthly family Shabbat experiences, Tikkun Olam family days, and regular Judaica and Hebrew instruction.
 Primary grade students focus not only on celebrating Jewish holidays, but also on learning about Jewish practices at home and in the synagogue.
 Prior to becoming B’nai Mitzvah, our students learn about and discuss Torah stories and stories of the prophets; what it means to be a mensch (a person of noble character) in the community; Jewish history in America and around the world; and the history of the state of Israel.
 And of course, our students learn Hebrew—not just the rote memorization of prayers, but how to read, what words mean, and why we say them.

 Our 7th-12th grade students participate in an evening program that allows them to choose from dynamic experiences and to craft their own journey through what they want to learn, where they want to be, and who they want to become.

 The Grade 7 Gesher (Bridge) program incorporates social activities into the calendar, while meeting less to accommodate students’ B’nai Mitzvah tutoring and studying needs.

 The Grades 8-10 Chavayot (Experiences) program offers electives based on students’ interests, as well as returning to old themes with a high school lens.

 This monthly seminar, titled “Everything You Never Knew About Judaism,” is a community-wide course that is geared towards students’ religious dilemmas before graduating.